BattletechModders/CBTBehaviorsEnhanced/README.md

 ## Classic Movement

-CBT Movement is an attempt to bring Classic Battletech Tabletop movement rules flavor into HBS's BATTLETECH game.
+CBT Movement is an attempt to bring Classic BattleTech Tabletop movement rules flavor into HBS's BATTLETECH game.
 Features include:

 - Sprinting no longer ends the turn
 - Evasion is no longer removed after attacks